henhouseai/henhouse/README.md

 # (use Cursor's git features or command line)
 git add .
 git commit -m "test change"
-git push origin henhouse  # or foxhouse, myproject, etc. (not main/master)
+git push origin henhouse  # or your project name (not main/master)

 # On deployment box: pull (no sudo needed, as your Unix user)
 hen pull-project
-# fox pull-project  # If using custom script name
+# myproject pull-project  # If using custom script name
 ```

 This syncs the project directory with the head of your project branch.
 The `pull-project` command automatically clears caches.